Fragile X syndrome is a genetic disorder caused by a single gene mutation in the Fragile X Mental Retardation 1 gene.

 The Metformin Clinical Trial is a collaboration between the UC Davis MIND Institute, the University of Alberta Women and Children’s Health Research Institute in Edmonton, and the University of Montreal CHU Sainte-Justine Research Centre.

-The network of researchers, along with an infrastructure for collaborative clinical trials, will help the universities jointly conduct this trial of a new and potentially promising targeted treatment for Fragile X syndrome.
+The network of researchers, along with an infrastructure for collaborative clinical trials, will help the universities jointly conduct this trial of a new and potentially promising targeted treatment.

 Metformin clinical trial progress meeting, Banff 2019.